Cummings accuses UK government of multiple Covid failings

 Government failure

-Mr Cummings accused Mr Johnson’s government of failing the public by reacting too slowly to the spread of the novel coronavirus, leading to unnecessary deaths.
+Addressing a parliamentary committee, Mr Cummings accused Mr Johnson’s government of failing the public by reacting too slowly to the spread of coronavirus, leading to unnecessary deaths.

 “The truth is that senior ministers, senior officials, senior advisers like me, fell disastrously short of the standards that the public has a right to expect of its government in a crisis like this.